FelipeTomazEC/Lexical-Analyzer/README.md

 lexemes, which are the words that compose the code.
 After separate all lexemes, the LA classify them using Token classification. **Keywords**, **Special Symbols**, **Identifiers** and **Operators**, are examples of tokens.
-Remove white spaces and comments of the compiled code is also a role played by the Lexical Analyzer.
+Removing white spaces and comments of the compiled code is also a role played by the Lexical Analyzer.
 The output of this process is a table containing the lexemes and their token classification.
 Lexical errors as invalid constructions of lexemes, *e.g. '12variableName'*,